jovanbulck/david/_pages/about.md

 # About me

-I am a professor in the [DistriNet](https://distrinet.cs.kuleuven.be/) lab at the Department of Computer Science of [KU Leuven](https://www.kuleuven.be/english/), Belgium.
+I am a postdoctoral researcher at the Department of Business Informatics and Operations Management at [Ghent University](https://www.ugent.be/en), Belgium.
-My research explores attacks and defenses at the hardware-software boundary, with particular attention to privileged side channels in trusted execution environments.
+My main research interests are in the design an analysis of operations management tools for optimization problems, with a special focus on fairness issues, algorithm benchmarking, and the integration of machine learning within operations management.

 <a name="pubs"></a>
 # Publications

 {% include fmt-pub.html %}

+<a name="teaching"></a>
+# Teaching

+{% include fmt-edu.html %}

 <a name="talks"></a>
 # Talks